Stark Lab Orientation Video — from Susan Stark, PhD, OTR/L, FAOTA

 Stark Lab Orientation Video

-The Participation, Environment and Performance Laboratory (PEPL) is an interdisciplinary laboratory within the WashU Medicine Program in Occupational Therapy.
+The Participation, Environment and Performance Laboratory (PEPLab) is an interdisciplinary laboratory within the WashU Medicine Program in Occupational Therapy.
 We have opportunities for students across all levels to improve their clinical and research skills.
-The research of the PEPL focuses on the unique contribution that the environment can make toward improving the performance, participation and quality of life for persons living with functional limitations.
+The research of the PEPLab focuses on the unique contribution that the environment can make toward improving the performance, participation and quality of life for persons living with functional limitations.
 Dr. Stark and her team believe the environment accounts for the differences between what individuals are capable of doing and their actual participation in society.
 An exploration of the physical environment as influencing behavior is the basis of research questions designed to explore the impact of the person/environment interface.

 Students should consider this laboratory if they are interested in how the environment can impact occupational performance and community participation or if they are interested in clinical translational research, evidence-based practice, and translating evidence into practice.
 We welcome volunteers who would like to explore our lab.